esk525/tus-resumable-upload-protocol/metadata.md

 or update headers by including them in a POST or PUT request.
 `Should all headers be editable by the client?
 Probably not.`

+If a server supports documents, the server SHOULD:
-A server SHOULD only send a document upon request.
-A server that supports application documents SHOULD provide fixed URLs for creating, updating, deleting, and getting these documents.
+* only send documents upon request
+* provide fixed URLs for creating, updating, deleting, and getting documents

 ### Documents